 It’s all in your pitch

 The sustainability movement has been on the rise in recent years.
 While DMOs and CVBs have begun investing more time, money, and effort into practices that protect and nurture the environmental, social, and economic aspects of their city or region, there is still a huge opportunity for many to do much more.
 Sustainability pledges can sound vague, abstract, and even insincere.
-Beautifully-crafted words count, but action gets real credit because its impacts can be quantified.
-This is why a storytelling strategy counts!
+Beautifully-crafted words count for inspiration and motivation, but action gets real credit because its impacts can be quantified.

-…and it’s in in your plough
+…and in your plough

+But Wait!
 Avoid These Two Big Destination Storytelling Mistakes

+Of course, the journey can have its challenges.
 A disconnection between the actions taken and their communication often leads to either:

 greenwashing